Junior Livestock Skillathon Practice Test

 1 / 20

-What is the primary benefit of vaccination in poultry?
+What is the purpose of using probiotics in livestock management?

 Next Question